mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 To engender transformative agency, a suitable starting point should be sketchy, half-baked or incomplete pedagogy and tools set. -->

-#### Relational agency

-The complex relations between participants outlined in the vignettes and data of the last chapter, in particular that in guided participation and cultural activity, demonstrate  interdependence characteristic of relational agency.
-Edwards [@edwards2009systemic] explores relational agency within a CHAT framework as transcending individuals capacity to encompass collective problems solving via specialisation and diversity of approaches within activity systems.
-As a collective participants can overcome systemic contradictions via expansive learning, rearranging working relationships and thus forging new, mutual forms of helping and learning strategies.
+Turning to relational agency in the learning design, the complex relations between participants outlined in the vignettes and data of the last chapter, in particular those evident in guided participation and cultural activity, demonstrate interdependence, one of the key characteristics of relational agency.
+Edwards [-@edwards2009systemic] explores relational agency within a CHAT framework as transcending individuals' capacity to encompass collective problem-solving via specialisation and diversity of approaches within activity systems.
+As a collective, participants can overcome systemic contradictions via expansive learning, rearranging working relationships, and thus forging new, mutual forms of helping and learning strategies.
+In subsequent writing in this chapter, the concepts of instrumental and transformational agency are understood to be incorporated within this wider definition of relational agency.

 <!-- NOTE - THIS FEELS LIKE IT NEEDS MORE - ANY CALL BACKS -->